 All of the close attention paid to operating at the best time, such as nighttime perigee, with high moon declination and low sky temperatures is of little use if signals are not aligned in polarization between the two stations attempting to make contact.
 There are two basic polarization effects.
 The first is called spatial polarization.
-Simply stated, two stations (using az-el mounts and fixed linear polarization) that are located far apart, will usually not have their arrays aligned in polarization as seen by the moon.
-Spatial polarization can easily be predicted, given the location of both stations and the position of the moon.
+Simply stated, two stations (using az-el mounts and fixed linear polarization) that are located far apart, will usually not have their arrays aligned in polarization can easily be predicted, given the location of both stations and the position of the moon.